 [1, 2, 3, 4, 5] [6, 7, 8, 9, 10]

-Using List Comprehension Method to Split the List
+2. Using List Comprehension Method To Split List by Indexes

 This operation can be accomplished by combining the capabilities of list comprehension and zip().
-In this, we zip the start and the end of the list and then continue splitting the list as new lists enter and slicing them off.
-Let us see that in the below code in detail how we can achieve that.
+Zip the beginning and end of the list together, and then continue slicing the list off as new lists enter.
+Let us see in the below code in detail how we can achieve that.

-Note: This works only in Python 3.x and above.
+Note: This works only in Python Version 3.x and above.

 # Using the List Comprehension + Zip() # To Split the List in Python 3 and above # Intializing the List of Numbers givenList = [8,9,10,11,12,13,14,15,16,17,18,19,20] # Listing the Index where you want Spliting # To End split_list = [3, 5, 7] # Print the Original List before Splitting print ("The original list is : " + str(givenList)) # With Help of List comprehension + zip() # Performing Custom Split splittedList = [givenList[i : j] for i, j in zip( + split_list, split_list + [None])] # printing result print ("The splitted lists are : " + str(splittedList))